-A private fostering arrangement is one that is made without the involvement of the local authority to look after a child under the age of 16 (or under 18 if disabled) by someone other than a parent or close relative, for 28 days or more and can include those living with extended family members.
+40.1 A private fostering arrangement is one that is made without the involvement of the local authority to look after a child under the age of 16 (or under 18 if disabled) by someone other than a parent or close relative, for 28 days or more and can include those living with extended family members.
 So, this could be a child living with people as stated below:

-Private Fostering includes a child living Private Fostering does not include a child

-with: living with:

-Godparents Mother/Father

-Great Grandparents Brothers/Sister

-Great Aunts or Uncles Grandparents

-Family Friends Aunts/Uncles

-Step parents where a couple isn't married Step Parents where a couple is married or

-or in a civil partnership in a civil partnership

-Cousins Children and young people who are being

-looked after by the Authority.

-A host family which is caring for a child

-from overseas while they are in education
+Private Fostering includes a child living with: Private Fostering does not include a child living with: Godparents Mother/Father Great Grandparents Brothers/Sister Great Aunts or Uncles Grandparents Family Friends Aunts/Uncles Step parents where a couple isn't married or in a civil partnership Step Parents where a couple is married or in a civil partnership Cousins Children and young people who are being looked after by the Authority.
+A host family which is caring for a child from overseas while they are in education here

-here

-It is a legal duty (Children Act 1989) for parents or the private foster carer to notify the local authority of whenever a child is not living with a close relative.
+40.2 It's a legal duty (Children Act 1989) for parents or the private foster carer to notify the local authority of whenever a child is not living with a close relative.
 This should be done six weeks before the arrangement takes place or immediately if it is unplanned or already happening.
-This is so the local authority can work with private foster carers to keep children safe and also support anyone who is privately fostering.
+This is so the local authority can work with private foster carers to keep children safe and support anyone who is privately fostering.

-OVERDALE INFANT SCHOOL staff are aware of what Private Fostering is and staff in our school understand their legal duty under the Children Act 1989 to notify the Local Authority/Children's Social Care, they are made aware of such cases.
-OVERDALE INFANT SCHOOL understands the apprehension some carers may feel in raising such concerns and the difficulty that some carers may have if faced with this situation.
+40.2 Overdale Infant School staff are aware of what Private Fostering is and staff in our school understand their legal duty under the Children Act 1989 to notify the Local Authority/Childrens Social Care, they are made aware of such cases.
+Overdale Infant School understands the apprehension some carers may feel in raising such concerns and the difficulty that some carers may have if faced with this situation.
 As such, the school and staff will endeavour to support the carers and the child to ensure the wellbeing of the child is maintained and help and advice is made available.